Planck 2015 results. XX. Constraints on inflation: Conclusions

-However, the improvement in $\chi^2_\mathrm{eff}$ between the base $\Lambda$CDM and $n=4$ models is only 2.2 (for \Planck\ TT+lowP+BAO) or 4.3 (for \Planck\ TT,TE,EE+lowP).
-This is very marginal and brings no significant evidence for these complicated models.
+However, the improvement in $\chi^2$ between the base $\Lambda$CDM and $n=4$ models is only 2.2 (for \Planck\ TT+lowP+BAO) or 4.3 (for \Planck\ TT,TE,EE+lowP).
+This is marginal and offers no statistically significant evidence in favour of these complicated models.
 This conclusion is also supported by the calculation of the Bayesian evidence ratios, shown in the last line of Table~\ref{tab:V_phi} (under the assumption of flat priors in the range [$-1$,1] for $\xi_V^2$ and $\varpi_V^3$): the evidence decreases each time that a new free parameter is added to the potential.
 At the 95\,\% CL, $r_{0.002}$ is still compatible with zero, and so are the higher order PSR parameters $\xi_V^2$ and $\varpi_V^3$.
 More freedom in the inflaton potential allows fitting the data better, but under the assumption of a smooth potential in the observable range, a simple quadratic form provides the best explanation of the \Planck\ observations.

-With the \Planck\ TT+lowP+BAO and TT,TE,EE+lowP datasets, models with a large running or running of the running can be compatible with an unusually large value of the optical depth, as can be seen in Table~\ref{tab:V_phi}.
-Including lensing information allows breaking the degeneracy between the optical depth and the primordial amplitude of scalar perturbations.
+With the \Planck\ TT+lowP+BAO and TT,TE,EE+lowP data sets, models with a large running or running of the running can be compatible with an unusually large value of the optical depth, as can be seen in Table~\ref{tab:V_phi}.
+Including lensing information helps to break the degeneracy between the optical depth and the primordial amplitude of scalar perturbations.
 Hence the \Planck\ lensing data could be used to strengthen the conclusions of this section.

 Since in the $n=4$ model, slow roll is marginally satisfied at the beginning of observable inflation, the reconstruction is very sensitive to the condition that there is an attractor solution at that time.
 Hence this case can in principle be investigated in a more conservative way using the $H(\phi)$ reconstruction method of the next section.